webmasterlearning/HTML/README.md

-# Webmaster Learning Paths
+# Webmaster Learning Paths - Learn HTML

-Learn HTML - This is a hands-on introduction to HTML, also known as Hypertext Markup Language.
+Learn HTML is a hands-on introduction to HTML, also known as Hypertext Markup Language.
 In this lesson you will use HTML to create a webpage.

 Written by [Webmaster Outreach](https://www.google.com/webmasters/ sponsored by — Google